 - Statements of Net Position These statements include all of UOSA's assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position.
-The statements contain information about the nature and amounts of investments in resources and obligations to creditors as well as provide a basis for evaluating the capital structure of UOSA and assessing its liquidity and flexibility. - Statements of Revenues, Expenses and Changes in Net Position These statements reflect revenue and expense activity for UOSA and measure the success of its operations. - Statements of Cash Flows These statements present the cash provided and used in operating; investing; and capital and related financing activities. - Notes to the Financial Statements The notes to the financial statements provide necessary disclosures essential to a full understanding of the data provided in the financial statements.
+The statements contain information about the nature and amounts of investments in resources and obligations to creditors as well as provide a basis for evaluating the capital structure of UOSA and assessing its liquidity and flexibility. - Statements of Revenues, Expenses and Changes in Net Position These statements reflect revenue and expense activity for UOSA and measure the success of its operations. - Statements of Cash Flows These statements present the cash provided and used in operating; investing; non-capital financing activities; and capital and related financing activities. - Notes to the Financial Statements The notes to the financial statements provide necessary disclosures essential to a full understanding of the data provided in the financial statements. - Required Supplementary Information This information provides necessary disclosures on a multi-year basis essential to a full understanding of the data provided in the financial statements.